 Taking place in the afternoon and evening at Callendar Park, Falkirk, you can watch the climax of the event live between 7pm-9pm as part of “The Adventure Show”.

-5 Reasons to be part of the JOK Chasing Sprint 2019:
+5 Reasons to enjoy the JOK Chasing Sprint 2019:

 1. Live TV coverage

-The Adventure Show will broadcast the JOK Chasing Sprint live on BBC Scotland between 7pm and 9pm.
-BBC Scotland can be watched on all TV platforms across Scotland and on BBC iPlayer across the UK, so you can tell friends and colleagues across the country to watch you!
+The Adventure Show broadcast the JOK Chasing Sprint live on BBC Scotland between 7pm and 9pm.
+BBC Scotland can be watched on all TV platforms across Scotland and on BBC iPlayer across the UK, so wherever you are and whatever device you have, you could watch live and on demand.